Developing Distance-Aware Physics-Constrained Probabilistic Frameworks for Industrial Prognostics: Physics-based Degradation Model

 \subsubsection{Wear and Surface Roughness: Extended Archard with feedback}

-Wear originates from sliding or rolling contact between surface asperities and is classically described by Archard’s law~\cite{kauzlarich2001archard}, which relates material loss to applied load, sliding distance, and hardness, but assumes fixed surface conditions.
+Wear originates from sliding or rolling contact between surface asperities and is classically described by Archard’s law~\cite{kauzlarich2001archard}, which relates material loss to the applied load, sliding distance, and hardness but assumes fixed surface conditions.
 To capture the feedback mechanism observed in practice, we extend this framework by introducing surface roughness $R(t)$ as an internal state variable and by accounting for debris-induced abrasion.
-As roughness increases, local contact pressure peaks intensify.
-Brittle micro-asperities fracture more readily, accelerating wear.
-At the same time, generated debris acts as a third-body abrasive cycle in which wear drives roughening and roughening accelerates wear, captured through a time-dependent wear modification factor $W_{\mathrm{mod}}(t)$ that reduces the $C_{\mathrm{eff}}(t)$ as the surface progressively departs from its original geometry.\\ The wear volume rate is given by
+As the roughness increases, the local contact pressure peaks intensify.
+Brittle microasperities fracture more readily, accelerating wear.
+Moreover, the generated debris acts as a third-body abrasive cycle in which wear drives roughening, and roughening accelerates wear, captured through a time-dependent wear modification factor $W_{\mathrm{mod}}(t)$ that reduces the $C_{\mathrm{eff}}(t)$ as the surface progressively departs from its original geometry.\\ The wear volume rate is given by

 where $A_v$ is the Archard wear coefficient, $H_{\mathrm{hard}}$ is the material hardness, $\mathrm{d}s/\mathrm{d}t$ is the sliding speed, and $A_a$ scales roughness-driven abrasive loss.
 Surface roughness evolves according to\\